top of page

 CAMP STORE

 If you want to add more money to your camper's store account, you may add it as a part of registration.
-Closer to camp, we will send out a link for adding money through Stripe.
+Also, during camp, you may use your parent portal to check account balances and add money through Stripe.

 PHOTOS